iNavFlight/inav-configurator/README.md

 ```
    **NN** is the bits of your OS. **x.y.z** is the INAV Configurator version number.

-6. If this is the first time installing INAV Configurator, create a home for it's files
+6. If this is the first time installing INAV Configurator, create a home for its files
 ```
 sudo mkdir /opt/inav
 sudo chown $USER /opt/inav